Pakistani Chana Chaat Recipe (Easy Homemade Street-Style)

 Is Chana Chaat healthy?

-Yes, this tasty Chana Chaat is a healthy snack option, and it is also quite filling.
-Therefore, it is a good choice for an in-between-meal snack.ย
+Yes, this tasty Chana Chaat is a healthy snack option and quite filling.
+Therefore, it is a good choice for an in-between-meal snack.

 And because of its refreshing taste, it makes a lovely starter among your food spread too.